BSc (Engineering Science) (NFQ Level 8) leading to ME (NFQ Level 9) or BE (Hons) (NFQ Level 8)

-Electrical and electronic engineers have revolutionised the way we live today.
-As an electronic or electrical engineer you can lead the way in designing technologies that will shape our world.
+Electrical and Electronic Engineers have revolutionised the way we live today.
+As an electronic or electrical engineer, you can lead the way in designing technologies that will shape our world.
 Such engineers use creative ways to generate and handle electricity and information.
-They have developed the technologies we use to listen to music and communicate with one another, including smartphones and the Internet.
-Electrical and electronic engineers are also developing new ways to solve the world’s energy problems by harnessing renewable energy sources like wind and ocean energy.
+Electronic engineers have developed the technologies we use for communication, entertainment and many other things, including smartphones and the Internet.
+Electrical engineers are also developing new ways to solve the world’s energy problems by harnessing renewable energy sources like wind and ocean energy.

 Engineering students follow a common first year.
 Modules include:

 Students on this degree follow the same pathway until their third year, when they specialise in either Electrical or Electronic Engineering.
 Core Modules may include:

 A student’s week includes attending lectures and tutorials as well as participating in laboratory-based assignments and undertaking independent study.

 A combination of end-of-trimester written examinations and continuous assessment is used.
 In your final year you will undertake a substantial project, involving some combination of research and design in some area of interest.
 This will be assessed using reports, presentations and an interview.

 At the end of year 3, students can choose either to pursue a 4-year BE or 5-year Integrated ME degree pathway, subject to meeting GPA requirements.

 Students have the opportunity in their third year to spend either one or two trimesters studying abroad in a partner University.
 There are options to study in countries such as Australia, New Zealand, Canada, USA, China, Singapore, France, Germany, Switzerland, UK

 You will be involved in projects that make a diﬀerence to the world, e.g. harnessing new sources of energy or developing advanced digital technologies.
 Exciting opportunities exist in areas such as designing new means of communication or the next generation of multimedia devices, studying the human brain, working with electrical energy systems or developing new imaging techniques.